jverwaer/infoFun/README.md

 # infoFun
-This is the GIT repo of infoFunWP pacakge, a Python package that is a wrapper around built-in IO functions to handle simple text files - for teaching purposes
+This is the GIT repo of the Python package `infoFunWP`.
+This package is a simple wrapper around Python's built-in IO functionalities to handle simple text files.
+This package is mainly intended for teaching purposes.

 ## installation